Picture the scene: you’re in college, you’re working hard towards your degree, everything’s going as smoothly as you could hope.

 A wise man once said that a company is only as good as its technology.

-And while this may have raised an eyebrow a few years ago, in the 2020s, these are words to live by.
+And while this may have raised an eyebrow a few years ago, these are words to live by.
 In a world dominated by digital, businesses need a strong technological infrastructure to not survive — let alone thrive!

 It’s here that a technology roadmap, sometimes known as an IT roadmap, is worth its weight in gold.